Understanding Industry 4.0 and Digital Trends Driving Industry 4.0 Revolution

 Bosch estimates that by implementing IOT and enabling the Machines to communicate with help of IOT factories can reduce machine downtime by 40 percent,6 potentially saving millions of dollars in lost production for larger manufacturers.

-Implementation of Industrie 4.0 and IoT concepts comes with a wide range of requirements, particularly for machine diagnostics, including online and offline condition analysis, predictive maintenance, pattern recognition, machine optimisation or long-term data archival.
+Implementation of Industrie 4.0 and IoT concepts comes with a wide range of requirements, particularly for machine diagnostics, including online and offline condition analysis, predictive maintenance, pattern recognition, machine optimization or long-term data archival.
 As a result, seamless and cycle-synchronous data acquisition becomes a prerequisite for effective analysis and correction of processing errors in the machine.

 4) Industry 4.0 Digital Supply Chain